neokibe/tri_wizard_tournament/README.md

 ![HouseList](https://user-images.githubusercontent.com/60643601/79014504-553d0180-7b6b-11ea-990b-06b2146c0ce3.png)

 ## House List Characters
 This is the details or the characters of the house upon list item click.
 When the student wants to view the members of that house, they can click members button on this page.
 Also listed is the extra information of the house including the values listed and the various colors of each house.
-The second image posted here shows the updated page.

 ![houselistDetailsUpdate](https://user-images.githubusercontent.com/60643601/79065353-ee753080-7caf-11ea-891b-0060f4747273.png)